 - ‘Cook Tea’ – Perhaps you would like to go out for dinner with the family tomorrow?
 Or have a quick salad instead to free up time for something else?

 - ‘Go Shopping for a new outfit for upcoming occasion’. – Do you really need to do this?
 Are you just spending unnecessary money when you have plenty of perfect outfits at home?
 Yes – you know you are!
 Get rid!

 Now go back through your 3 lists and make sure you have thought of everything.

 Turn your focus now to the ‘Get Done’ list.
 I like to close my eyes and visualize my future day from start to finish to make sure I have everything.
 Yes, you had to rush out last minute to buy your mums birthday present because you fail at life, but did you remember to get wrapping paper?
 Did you get a card?

-And don’t forget to make time for the everyday stuff as well – like eating!
+And don’t forget to make time for the everyday stuff as well – like eating and self-care!
 You might think it’s silly to plan that stuff and write it down – but my plans always used to fall apart when I realised I had filled my day with commitments and hadn’t left enough space for washing my hair or meal prepping.

 Step Four: Organise and MIT (Most Important Task)

 Now, you are going to organise your ‘Get Done’ list for tomorrow.